cpoliwoda/akka-tutorial/README.md

 akka-tutorial
 =============

-this project is a simple akka2.0.3 tutorial in java.
+This project is a simple netbeans project for akka2.0.3.

+It includes a tutorial in java and a sample application gameOfLife.